Chocolate brown hair is a brunette hair color that resembles shades of chocolate candy. Lovely, smooth, rich, and delicious chocolate.

 Dimensional Warm Chocolate Brown Highlights

 This is a natural look with balayage warm chocolate brown highlights to add dimension and warmth.
-“I love this look because it’s easily adaptable from a warm to cool tone depending on the woman’s and stylist’s desired outcome,” says stylist Excitra Sabol of San Diego, CA.
+It’s easily adaptable from a warm to cool tone depending on the woman’s and stylist’s desired outcome.

-Sabol loves the blue shampoo by Oligo and recommends using it once or twice a week to preserve this tone.
+For maintenance, use the blue shampoo by Oligo once or twice a week to preserve this tone.

 These chocolate highlights are perfect for women who want a low-maintenance style with a high-end look.
 It’s ideal for women with a warmer skin tone and straight hair or wavy hair.